Raising Godly Children for Everyday Families: Grace-Filled Paths at Home

 Raising Godly Children

-In practical ways, families can build small anchors that gently keep pointing everyone back to Christ.
+Families can build small anchors that point everyone back to Christ.
 A short morning prayer before the day begins, a weekly moment to share highs and lows, and a simple verse at dinner can shape both memory and desire.
-If you want help getting started, teaching kids prayer in everyday moments and using a simple Scripture writing plan can make these rhythms feel more natural.
+If you want help getting started, teaching kids prayer in everyday moments

 Character grows through practice.
 Invite your child to help a neighbor, write a thank-you note, or share a toy after a conflict.
 Name virtues when you see them—“I noticed your patience”—so goodness becomes recognizable and repeatable, including how to teach kids to pray.